delphic-digital/Skeletor/doc/css.md

 }
 ````

+which doesn't work as well on large scale sites with more complex modules.
 This is also in the example component.